 Investment $3,000 per person per year (10% discount for participants in Southern Arizona Nonprofit CEO Roundtable member organizations).
 This amount does not cover travel, lodging or dinner costs for the retreats.
 Breakfast, lunch, and refreshments during the retreats and all curricula and materials are included.

-Thanks to community partners, like the Community Food Bank of Southern Arizona, Vitalyst Health Foundation, Florence Immigrant and Refugee Rights Project, Community Foundation for Southern Arizona, Elan Consulting, and Reboot, financial assistance is available and can be requested through the application process.
+Thanks to community partners, like the Community Food Bank of Southern Arizona, Florence Immigrant and Refugee Rights Project, Arizona Community Foundation, Community Foundation for Southern Arizona, Vitalyst Health Foundation, Elan Consulting, and Sarah Griffiths, financial assistance is available and can be requested through the application process.